TomHemery/ShipGame/README.md

 ### Prerequisites

-In theory you should only need a recent version of unity (2019.2.5f1 or later)
+In theory you should only need a recent version of unity.

 ## Authors